ricsam/react-tanstack-table-ui/docs/API.md

 - `autoCrushColumns`: When `true`, all columns will be automatically resized to fit their content (default: `false`).
 - `autoCrushNumCols`: Maximum number of columns to measure when `autoCrushColumns` is enabled (default: `50`).
 - `crushMinSizeBy`: Determines whether minimum column size should be based on the header, cell content, or both (default: `"header"`).
+- `autoCrushMaxSize`: Maximum size (in pixels) that a column can be automatically resized to when crushing.
+If not specified, columns will use their `maxSize` property or have no maximum size limit.
+- `debug.measureInstance`: Will show the instance of the table where columns are measured to visually debug the css.

 <a id="space-filling"></a>
 #### Space Filling